moleculerjs/moleculer/README.md

 To unsubscribe use the `off` method.

 ## Middlewares
 Broker supports middlewares.
 You can add your custom middleware, and it'll be called on every local request.
-The middleware is a `Function` what returns a wrapped action handler.
+The middleware is a `Function` that returns a wrapped action handler.

 Example middleware from validators modules:
 ```js